withastro/compiler/CONTRIBUTING.md

 ### Node

-You will also need [Node.js][node] installed, as well as Yarn 1.x (`npm i -g yarn`).
-More often than not, you won’t need to touch JS in this repo, but in case you do, be sure to run `yarn` first.
+You will also need [Node.js][node] installed, as well as PNPM 1.x (`npm i -g pnpm`).
+More often than not, you won’t need to touch JS in this repo, but in case you do, be sure to run `pnpm install` first.

 ## Code Structure